nf-core/eager/docs/usage.md

 #### `--malt_memory_mode`

 How to load the database into memory.
 Options are 'load', 'page' or 'map'. 'load' directly loads the entire database into memory prior seed look up, this is slow but compatible with all servers/file systems. 'page' and 'map' perform a sort of 'chunked' database loading, allow seed look up prior entire database loading.
-Note that Page and Map modes do not work properly not with many remote filesystems such as GPFS.
+Note that Page and Map modes do not work properly not with many remote file-systems such as GPFS.
 Default is 'load'.

 Only when `--metagenomic_tool malt` is also supplied